New physics effects on quantum coherence in neutrino oscillations: NSI effects on neutrino oscillations

 with $A = \sqrt{2}G_F N_e(x)$.
-Here, $+1$ in the $1\times1$ element of $V_f$ corresponds to the standard matter interaction of neutrinos and
+Here, ``1'' in the $1\times1$ element of $V_f$ corresponds to the standard matter interaction of neutrinos and

 represents the non-standard part.
-Here, $N_f(x)$ is the number density of fermion $f$ as a function of the distance $x$ travelled by neutrino.
+Here, $N_f(x)$ is the number density of fermion $f$ as a function of the distance $x$ traveled by neutrino.
 According to the quark-structure of protons (p) and neutrons (n), we can write

 Therefore, from Eq. (\ref{NSIparameter}) and (\ref{density}) we can write